What is a Professional Register?

 The government-supported registers are being introduced to raise the profile and standards of industry professionals, bring clarity to employers and peace of mind to consumers.

 For employers, the existence of an independent register will give reassurance that their potential employees have industry backed verified skills to do the job and are committed to professional advancement.
-An accompanying Active Passport' account, which can be shared with an employer, will provide a clear and concise record of an individual's qualifications, attainments and career history.
 Any business that insists on their staff being on the register will be able to market to their customer that their staff have professional industry recognition and are appropriately qualified.

 Our industry can involve the application of complicated treatments as well as the use of chemicals and electrical equipment and therefore there is scope for complaint and injury if these are not administered correctly.
 Certain professions can also have low costs of entry which raises instances of individuals practicing without recognised qualifications and skills.